Premiership of John Swinney

 John Swinney's term as First Minister of Scotland began on 8 May 2024, when he was formally sworn into office at the Court of Session, upon Humza Yousaf's resignation.
+His premiership has been defined by a focus on "people's priorities," specifically eradicating child poverty, growing the economy, improving public services, and tackling the climate emergency, as well as pushing for a second independence referendum.

 Swinney previously served as leader of the Scottish National Party (SNP) from 2000 to 2004, when the party was in opposition.
 Yousaf announced his resignation as party leader and first minister on 29 April 2024, amid a government crisis.
 Swinney announced his leadership bid on 2 May, but faced potential leadership challenges from Kate Forbes and Graeme McCormick.
-Both candidates eventually decided not to stand and endorsed Swinney, who was therefore elected unopposed as the SNP party leader on 6 May.
+Both candidates eventually decided not to stand and endorsed Swinney, who was therefore elected unopposed as the SNP party leader on 6 May; Swinney subsequently appointed Forbes as Deputy First Minister.

 His early premiership was marked by the loss of 39 seats at the 2024 United Kingdom general election in Scotland, reducing the SNP to the second-largest party in Scotland and the fourth-largest party in the Westminster Parliament.
+However, the SNP have since recovered in the polls amid the unpopularity of both Prime Minister Keir Starmer and Scottish Labour Leader Anas Sarwar.

+Domestically, Swinney's term has been marked by declaring a national housing emergency, navigating the closure of the Grangemouth Refinery, and handling the widespread infrastructure damage caused by Storm Éowyn in early 2025, as well as the government response to the Queen Elizabeth University Hospital infections scandal, denying that there had been any political pressure to open the hospital before it was ready.
+Internationally, Swinney met with Donald Trump to discuss whisky tariffs following the Liberation Day tariffs.
+Swinney has called for an immediate ceasefire in the Gaza war, and for a de-escalation of the conflict between Iran and Israel, citing "potential dangers of the military intervention".

+Swinney led his party into the 2026 Scottish Parliament election, and has promised to deliver independence after his re-election.
+While the constitutional debate around independence has remained central to Scottish discourse during Swinney's premiership, the immediate path to a second referendum remains stalled by legal and political obstacles.